guilhermebolfe11/my-site/README.md

   cd my-site
 ```

-In the project directory, you can run:
+In the project directory, copy the .env.example file with the name .env.local and you can run:

 ### Install dependencies